Brightspace/d2l-fetch-auth/README.md

 ## Publishing

-The application will automatically increment the minor build version and publish a release version to the Brightspace CDN after merge to the `master` branch is complete.
-If you wish to increment the `patch` or `major` version instead please add **[increment patch]** or **[increment major]** to the notes inside your merge message.
+The application uses the [Semantic Release Plugin](https://github.com/BrightspaceUI/actions/tree/master/semantic-release) and is configured to publish to npm.